NVIDIA/nvcomp/README.md

 nvCOMP is a CUDA library that features generic compression interfaces to enable developers to use high-performance GPU compressors and decompressors in their applications.

+## Version 2.2 Release

+This minor release of nvCOMP introduces a new high-level interface and 2 extremely fast entropy-only compressors: ANS and gdeflate::ENTROPY_ONLY (see performance charts below).

+The redesigned [**high-level**](doc/highlevel_cpp_quickstart.md) interface in nvCOMP 2.2 enhances user experience by storing metadata in the compressed buffer.
+It can also manage the required scratch space for the user.
+Finally, unlike the low-level API, the high level interface automatically splits the data into independent chunks for parallel processing.
+This enables the easiest way to ramp up and use nvCOMP in applications, maintaining similar level of performance as the low-level interface.
+In nvCOMP 2.2 all compressors are available through both low-level and high-level APIs.

 ## nvCOMP Compression algorithms

 - Cascaded: Novel high-throughput compressor ideal for analytical or structured/tabular data.